-The service provides a range of comprehensive, multidisciplinary community mental health and emotional wellbeing services for children and young people and support for their parents and carers.
+The service provides a range of comprehensive, multidisciplinary community mental health and emotional wellbeing services for children and young people.
+The service also provides support for their parents and carers.
 This is delivered through integrated, targeted and specialist teams.

 - Eating Disorders

-- Attachments disorders (primarily for children who are fostered or in the care of the local authority, children who have been adopted or children who are at risk of going into the care of the local authority)
+- children who are at risk of going into the care of the local authority

 - CAMHS advice line for all agencies